 It would be interesting to see how many people who live in towns like Berwick-upon-Tweed and Wooler now think losing ITV Border in favour of ITV Tyne Tees marks an improvement in local news- coverage.
 Effectively North Northumberland was transferred from a transmission area with a population of around 500,000 (the number of viewers in ITV Border Scotland’s transmission area prior to the switch) to a transmission area with a population of three million (ITV Tyne Tees now covers all of North East England and the northern half of North Yorkshire, which has this population): Other things being equal this would reduce the amount of coverage of North Northumberland that North Northumberland’s viewers can receive by five sixths: It also means that folk in northern Northumberland get no coverage of news on the Scottish side of the Scottish Border- news that local folk might still consider as local.

 The solution, as for northern parts of North West England, is for there to be a southwards extension of the ITV Border transmission area- this time with the transmission area receiving ITV Border (Scotland) being extended south across rural north and north-west Northumberland.
-ITV Border’s original raíson d’être was to cover northernmost parts of England together with southern Scotland because close communities (with strong links between them) straddle both sides of the Scottish Border.
+ITV Border’s original raíson d’être was to cover northernmost parts of England together with southern Scotland because close communities (with strong links between them) straddle both sides of the Scottish Border (hence the name for the TV Region, ITV Border).
 There was, for example, a recognition of the strong links between northern Northumberland and the Scottish Borders.

 However, the political and community outlook for folk living in rural northern Northumberland is a world away from what it is in (say) the City of Durham or Sunderland.
 People in Berwick-upon-Tweed have strong links across the Border, they have friends and family, places they like to go and visit which are all in southern Scotland.
 Moreover, rural North and West Northumberland need (and deserve) news output that is much more localised and not just about Tyneside and Teesside.
 The solution to this conundrum is for rural northern Northumberland to be included in the ITV Border transmission area: With Post-code Mapping, it should also be eminently possible to do.